 - The pathophysiology of IBS, including causes, symptoms, diagnostic techniques, alarm features and the role of breath hydrogen testing

 - The FODMAP concept and the FODMAP composition of foods

-- Implementing the low FODMAP diet in clinical practice, from assessment, through to education and managing the re-challenge phase
+- Implementing the low FODMAP diet in clinical practice, from assessment, through to education and managing the reintroduction step

 - Troubleshooting strategies and considerations when patients are not responding well to a low FODMAP diet